Klipper3d/klipper/docs/Features.md

   kinematic estimations (such as the Bresenham algorithm) - instead it calculates precise step times based on the physics of acceleration and the physics of the machine kinematics.
-More precise stepper movement translates to quieter and more stable printer operation.
+More precise stepper movement provides quieter and more stable printer operation.

 * Best in class performance.
 Klipper is able to achieve high stepping rates on both new and old micro-controllers.
 Even old 8bit